 EU students starting this course in Sept 2017 will be eligible to apply for UK student loans for the duration of their course.

 When should I apply

-You can apply for September 2016 from September 2015.
+You can apply for September 2017 now.
 Please check the UCAS website for application deadlines.